Ahegao: Ahegao clothing

 In 2015, an image by the hentai artist Hirame depicting various anime characters with the ahegao face circled the internet.
 Later that year, the pictures appeared on clothing.
 In May 2017, such images started appearing in western fashion, the clothes depicting among other works an image from the hentai Danke Dankei Revolution by Asanagi.
 This version is now sold by English-language hentai publisher FAKKU.

 Ban of ahegao clothing

 In January 2020, several anime conventions throughout the United States banned ahegao clothing on their grounds and forbade entry to those wearing such clothing.
-A similar movement was also done in Malaysia in 2022.
+A similar movement also arose in Malaysia in 2022.
+Armageddon Expo in New Zealand also has an anti-ahegao-clothing policy in place and will refuse entry to people wearing said clothing, with stallholders also forbidden from selling it.

 Trademark registration and lawsuit

-The Chinese company Shenzhen Guangcai Trading filed a trademark registration for the term "Ahegao" in September 2018 and got approved by the United States Patent and Trademark Office on 23 April 2019.
-On 27 July 2020, Jacob Grady, the CEO of FAKKU, announced intent to contest the trademark registration and accused Shenzhen Guangcai Trading of using stolen artwork.
+The Chinese company Shenzhen Guangcai Trading filed a trademark registration for the term Ahegao in September 2018 and got approved by the United States Patent and Trademark Office on April 23, 2019.
+On July 27, 2020, Jacob Grady, the CEO of FAKKU, announced intent to contest the trademark registration and accused Shenzhen Guangcai Trading of using stolen artwork.